April 20, 2026

 Insider tip: the side nearer Canal Street is always more crowded and touristy.
 The side nearer Esplanade Avenue is what we call the “local” side of the French Quarter.

 Download the app Le Pass, grab yourself a ticket, and hop on the streetcar (we DO NOT call it a cable car or trolley) headed for the Garden District.
 Not only is the streetcar an experience itself, it’s actually a great mode of transportation in the city.
 Hop off around Jackson Avenue and head towards Magazine Street.
-My recommendation is to take a tour with DuPont & Co for a couple of hours to get the best feel, but if you don’t have time, just take it all in and enjoy the walk.
+My recommendation is to take a tour with DuPont & Co for a couple of hours to get the best feel.
+But if you don’t have time, just take it all in and enjoy the walk.
 It’s one of my favorite things to do when I have time.

 For a discount to the tour, use code RoamingWithRed

 Now that the walkway has extended from one end of the French Quarter to the other along the river, I highly encourage you to grab a little cocktail or mocktail right before dusk and walk this path.
-It’s going to give you a relaxing reset, and you’ll get to see the steamboats, the bridge, and the Mighty Mississippi all at once.
+It’s going to give you a relaxing reset.
+And you’ll get to see the steamboats, the bridge, and the Mighty Mississippi all at once.
 I’m a huge fan of this and have enjoyed it myself, so don’t sleep on this one.
 Make sure to snap a photo of the cathedral in the background, too.

 You must hear some live music on Frenchmen Street, even if it’s simply walking down the street and hearing the musicians play from inside the club.
 My expert advice?
 Take your pick of one of the many establishments and go enjoy some music while you sip on your drink.
 Support our artists in that way, and you’ll get to be immersed in the New Orleans style jazz or other genres that are playing.
 I’ve been doing this since a young adult, and it never gets old.
 It’s a really special experience, and one I want you to not miss.